maxgrok/lottery-dapp/README.md

 `npm start` to run app.

+## Warning!
-## Warning: This app presumes you have MetaMask installed and active on the Rinkeby Test Network
+This app presumes you have MetaMask installed and active on the Rinkeby Test Network

 ## Summary
 1 component, initializes 5 state properties.